-Geography Marlborough Distri and publicly manag ire Plan consists of all the lands wi ct Council Unitary Authority.
-This i ged lands within the plan boundari nd Air Force (RNZAF) Base Woodb ncludes all privately owned es, excluding the defence land to the north, and b Soucis (Raetihi), tra Ranges before cros the St Arnaud Rang District near the he crosses the Amuri t meeting the East Co The plan covers all land, and islands, encompassing the Marlborough Sounds area to the north, and borders the Nelson/Tasman District to the west, starting at Cape Soucis (Raetihi), travelling through the Rai Saddle and the Bryant and Richmond Ranges before crossing State Highway 63 near the Rainbow Road turnoff.
+The Marlborough Fire Plan consists of all the lands within the boundaries of the Marlborough District Council Unitary Authority.
+This includes all privately owned and publicly managed lands within the plan boundaries, excluding the defence land at Royal New Zealand Air Force (RNZAF) Base Woodbourne.

+The plan covers all land, and islands, encompassing the Marlborough Sounds area to the north, and borders the Nelson/Tasman District to the west, starting at Cape Soucis (Raetihi), travelling through the Rai Saddle and the Bryant and Richmond Ranges before crossing State Highway 63 near the Rainbow Road turnoff.
 It follows the St Arnaud Range to the south and begins to border the North Canterbury District near the head waters of the Clarence River.
 It then follows the Crimea, crosses the Amuri to then follow part of the Inland Kaikoura Ranges before meeting the East Coast below the settlement of Wharenui.

-The Marlborough D The Marlborough District covers 12,482 square kilometres.
-Demographics Demographics help us understand how our communities use fire, and the type of support they might need and how we communicate with them.
-Statistics New Zealand estimates the population at 50,200 as of June 2020.
-The region is home to 1.0% of New Zealand's population.
-Marlborough has three towns with a population over 1000.
-Together they are home to 70.6% of the region's population.
-Urban area Population (June 2020) % of region Blenheim 28,200 56.2% Picton 4,790 9.4% Renwick 2,418 4.9% Zones Because of the diffe erent fire risk conditions that exist in different parts of the fire
+The Marlborough District covers 12,482 square kilometres.